FanWu95/FanWu95/README.md

 ### Hi there 👋

+I'm Fan, currently a BI analyst and an aspiring Data Scientist.

+TYou'll find here some of my master's and personal projects.

 <!--
 **FanWu95/FanWu95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.